Emergency Foodbank feeding plan coming together for big disasters

 "One little split in the 101 in one place can lead to a catastrophic situation so if there are multiple splits we need to find other ways to get food in," said Talkin.

-The goal is to have an emergency food plan countywide ready for a test in less than 6 months.
+The goal is to have an emergency food plan countywide ready for a test in less than six months.